US election 2024 timeline: Key campaign dates

 Jan 15

-Start of the second civil defamation case against Trump brought by writer E Jean Carroll.
+Start of the second civil defamation case against Mr Trump brought by writer E Jean Carroll.

 Jan 23

-Provisional date for the New Hampshire primary, but Democratic National Committee is trying to put the date back.
+This is the provisional date for the New Hampshire primary, but the Democratic National Committee is trying to put the date back.

 Feb 3

-South Carolina Democratic primary.
+The South Carolina Democratic primary.

 Feb 24

-South Carolina Republican primary.
+The South Carolina Republican primary.

 March 5

-“Super Tuesday” - 15 states hold primaries and caucuses including Texas and California.
-Make or break day for many candidates.
+“Super Tuesday” - the date when 15 states hold primaries and caucuses including Texas and California.
+It could be a decisive point in the Republican primary race.

 March 12